How to do research in Women, Gender, and Sexuality

 Featured Collection

-Harvard’s Schlesinger Library is considered the leading center for scholarship on the history of women in the United States, with collections that span civil rights and feminism, health and sexuality, work and family life, education and the professions, and culinary history and etiquette.
-The Library’s incredible primary source collections are matched by the incredible expertise of its curators.
+Harvard’s Schlesinger Library is considered the leading center for scholarship on the history of women in the United States, with primary source collections that span civil rights and feminism, health and sexuality, work and family life, education and the professions, and culinary history and etiquette.
+Use Ask a Schlesinger Librarian to ask a question or make an appointment with a Research Librarian at Schlesinger Library.

 Chat